Neil Danns: Tranmere Rovers

 Danns became a free agent after Bury's expulsion from the league, and on 19 September he signed for League One club Tranmere Rovers until the end of the season.
 He made 24 appearances in all competitions without scoring.

-Non-league football
+Wales/Non-league football

 In October 2020, Danns signed for Northern Premier League Premier Division club Radcliffe.

 In November 2020, Danns signed a short-term deal with National League club FC Halifax Town.
 He left the club on 12 January 2021 after appearing in five league games.
 At the beginning of March, Danns signed for Cymru Premier club Connah's Quay Nomads until the end of the season.
 He scored once from 16 appearances, the last of which was as a late substitute in the final-day win away to Penybont that confirmed Nomads as 2020–21 Cymru Premier champions.

 On 9 September 2021, Danns signed for North West Counties Premier Division club Macclesfield on non-contract terms.
 On 13 December 2022, Danns was appointed interim manager at Macclesfield.
+During his time at the club, he helped them achieve back to back League Titles/Promotions with Macclesfield going from the 9th tier to the 7th tier.

+Coaching career

+After spending half a season as interim player–manager at Macclesfield during the 2022–2023 season, in which he won the Northern Premier League Division One West, Danns left at the end of the season to become assistant manager at Tranmere Rovers.

+Danns was appointed manager at National League North side Southport on 12 May 2025.